ScyllaDB Network Communications

 ScyllaDB Shard-Aware Drivers for CQL

-ScyllaDB offers shard-aware drivers in Python, Java, and Go.
-These drivers provide superior performance by using Murmur3 hashing and a token aware policy to know which node and specifically which CPU in that node data resides.
+ScyllaDB offers shard-aware drivers in Python, Rust, C++, Java, and Go.
+These drivers provide superior performance by using Murmur3 hashing and a token-aware policy to determine which node and CPU reside in that node's data.
+The latest versions of ScyllaDB shard-aware drivers can fully leverage Tablets in addition to vNodes.

 Read about design considerations and advantages a shard-aware driver provides here.